Any questions? Contact us

 Which cities in France have the best weather for students?

-The South of France is known for offering the best warmest weather.
-In the southeast, cities like Nice, Montpellier, Aix-en-Provence, and Marseille offer a sunny mediterranean climate with hot, dry summers and mild winters.
+It depends on what kind of weather you enjoy most!
+The South is known for offering the best warmest weather.
+In the southeast, cities like Nice, Montpellier, Aix-en-Provence, and Marseille offer a sunny Mediterranean climate with hot, dry summers and mild winters.
 In the southwest, cities like Toulouse, Bordeaux, and Biarritz experience more rainfall, but still enjoy warm summers and mild winters.

 Do I need a guarantor to rent student accommodation in France?

-Our partners simplify the process which means no need for income proof, no complicated paperwork, no guarantors, and no in-person viewings required.
+No, you don’t need a guarantor when booking through us.
+Our partners simplify the process, which means no need for income proof, no complicated paperwork, no guarantors, and no in-person viewings required.

 How can I get a proof of accommodation for my French student visa?